New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 Progressive Payment Scheme: How the 5/15/10/30/30/10 Split Works

 Singapore residential BUC projects sell on the Progressive Payment Scheme (PPS).
-The buyer pays the developer in instalments tied to construction milestones; the bank disburses the loan in matching tranches.
-Interest is charged only on amounts already drawn, so monthly instalments ramp gradually as the project completes.
+You pay the developer in instalments tied to construction milestones, and the bank disburses your loan in matching tranches.
+Interest is charged only on what has already been drawn, so your monthly instalment starts small and climbs as the project goes up.

 Singapore Progressive Payment Scheme milestone timeline — booking 5%, S&P 15%, foundation 10%, reinforced concrete 30%, brick walls and roof 30%, TOP and CSC 10%

 PPS pays the developer in tranches synced to the building’s construction milestones.
-The bank’s draw schedule mirrors this, so interest costs ramp instead of starting at the full quantum on day one.
+The bank’s draw schedule mirrors this, so your interest cost climbs over time instead of starting at the full quantum on day one.

 Stage % of Purchase Price What Triggers It